HOSI Wien

 The Homosexual Initiative Vienna (HOSI Wien) was founded in Vienna in 1979.
-It is Austria's oldest and largest gay, lesbian and bisexual association.
+It is Austria's oldest and largest lesbian, gay and bisexual association.
 It is a member-based organisation holding an annual general meeting and board elections.
 The organisation supports several sub groups including a youth group and women's group.
 It organises the annual Vienna Pride and Rainbow Parade.

 Origin of the name

-HOSI is the abbreviation for homosexual initiative and is used as a prefix by several different organisations which advocate for the rights of gay, lesbian and bisexual people in Austria and some neighbouring countries, such as HOSI Linz, HOSI Salzburg, HOSI Tirol.
-HOSI is also used to refer to these organisations collectively.
+HOSI is an abbreviation of "Homosexuelle Initiative" and is used as a prefix by several different organisations advocating for the rights of lesbian, gay and bisexual people in Austria and certain neighbouring counties, such as HOSI Linz, HOSI Salzburg, HOSI Tirol.
+HOSI is also used collectively to refer to these organisations.

 Activities

-HOSI Vienna have worked to secure LGBT rights in Austria.
-In the 1980s and 1990s, HOSI Wien was very active in the HIV/ AIDS movement.
-It maintains the Names Project Wien, a HIV/AIDS memorial quilt initiative started in 1992.
+HOSI Vienna works to secure and maintain LGBT rights in Austria.
+In the 1980s and 1990s, HOSI Wien was active in the HIV/ AIDS movement.
+It maintains the Names Project Wien, an HIV/AIDS memorial quilt initiative started in 1992.

-It has produced the magazine LAMBDA-Nachrichten since 1979, the oldest German language gay and lesbian magazine.
-It runs a community centre in the Naschmarkt called Glugg, which also serves as the organisation's office, archives and storage facilities.
-It houses meeting rooms and a stage, and runs a theatre group, The HOSIsters.
+It has been publishing the oldest German language gay and lesbian magazine, LAMBDA-Nachrichten, since 1979 and manages a community centre near Vienna's Naschmarkt called Das Gugg.
+This also serves as the organisation's office, archives and storage facilities.
+It houses meeting rooms, a bar, a dance floor and a stage, and runs a theatre group, The HOSIsters.

 Marches and parades

-HOSI Wien organised the first gay rights half-day festival and unofficial march in Vienna in 1982, attended by approximately 100 people.
-This was followed by the first Pride parade in 1984, organised by a range of gay and lesbian groups as part of a Gay Pride Week (“Warme Woche”).
+In 1982, HOSI Wien organised Vienna's first gay rights half-day festival and unofficial march,attended by around 100 people.
+This was followed in 1984 by the first Pride Parade, organised by a range of gay and lesbian groups as part of Gay Pride Week (“Warme Woche”).
 Approximately 300 participants marched down Kärntner Straße.

-In 1989, HOSI Wien organised a gay marriage parade with unofficial weddings.
+In 1989, HOSI Wien organised a gay marriage parade complete with unofficial wedding ceremonies.

-Following the bankruptcy of the previous organisers CSD Wien in 2003, HOSI Wien took over the organisation of the Rainbow Parade.
-They organised the 8th Europride in 2001 and the 26th Europride which took place in 2019 in Vienna.
+HOSI Wien took over the organisation of the Rainbow Parade following the bankruptcy in 2003 of CSD Wien, the Parade's previous organisers.
+They organised the 8th Europride in 2001 and the 26th Europride in 2019.